intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 We should pay particular attention to the kinds of architectures we create, and whether they encourage or discourage an Internet that works for end users.

-For example, one of the most successful Internet applications is the Web.
-One of its key implementation roles is that of the Web browser -- called the User Agent in {{?RFC7230}} and other specifications.
-Because there are multiple interoperable implementations, end users can switch with relatively low costs, and as a result there is a natural tendency to more carefully consider the user's needs as an agent.
-This leads to Web browsers' interests being better aligned with those of their end users, creating an ecosystem that is more user-focused (even if there are imbalances of power between implementations and barriers to entry for new implementations).
+For example, one of the most successful Internet applications is the Web, which uses the HTTP application protocol.
+One of HTTP's key implementation roles is that of the Web browser -- called the "user agent" in {{?RFC7230}} and other specifications.

+User agents act as intermediaries between a service and the end user; rather than downloading an executable program from a service that has arbitrary access into the users' system, the user agent only allows limited access to display content and run code in a sandboxed environment.
+These limitations help to ensure that a user need not completely trust a Web site to browse it.

+Defining the user agent role in standards also creates a virtuous cycle; it allows multiple implementations, thereby allowing end users to switch between them with relatively low costs (although there are concerns about the complexity of the Web creating barriers to entry for new implementations).
+This creates an incentive for implementers to carefully consider the users' needs, which often are reflected back into the defining standards.

 In contrast, the Internet of Things (IoT) has not yet seen the emergence of a natural role that reflects the needs of the end user.
 Perhaps as a result of this, that ecosystem and its end users face serious challenges.

-We should also create explicit roles for end users in our protocols where appropriate, and respect them.

 ## Identifying Negative End User Impact